-The DNC Environment and Climate Crisis Council's Recommendations for the 2020 Democratic Party Platform result from a three-month process involving many people, not a few, beginning with our listening tour across America and continuing with the participation of our Officers and Executive Board and of our Advisory Platform Committee and Panel.
+The DNC Environment and Climate Crisis Council's Policy Agenda resulted from a three-month process involving many people, not a few, beginning with our listening tour across America and continuing with the participation of our Officers and Executive Board and of our Advisory Platform Committee and Panel.
 The Council is grateful to the many people who contributed.